 Post Operative Instructions following Periodontal Therapy

-Periodontal therapy was completed including scaling and root planing to remove bacterial toxins from under the gums that was causing bone loss and pocketing.
+Periodontal therapy was completed including scaling and root planing to remove bacterial toxins from under the gums that were causing bone loss and pocketing.
 The purpose is to create a healthy environment to encourage healing and decrease inflammation caused by gingivitis and periodontal disease.

 It may be appropriate for you to take an over the counter non-aspirin pain reliever such as Tylenol or Ibuprofen as needed and as directed.

 It is important to maintain your oral health with meticulous oral hygiene after periodontal therapy.
-Continue thorough tooth brushing including the gum line twice a day (an electric toothbrush is best), flossing daily, and/or using any other adjunct tools we have suggested for your home care regimen.
+Continue thorough tooth brushing including the gum line twice a day (an electric toothbrush is best), flossing daily, and using any other adjunct tools we have suggested for your home care regimen.

 We want you to be as comfortable as possible.
 Please call 236-4740 if you have any concerns or questions.
 We look forward to continuing working with you to maintain your healthy smile!

 Laura graduated with top honors from the University of Maine at Augusta/Bangor dental hygiene program in 2011.
 Since then she has been pursuing her passion in dental hygiene and continued her education graduating with a Bachelors degree in Applied Science and Biology minor.
 She joined the Seasons of Smiles team after having her daughter in 2014.